 If you’re a first responder, such as a firefighter, police officer, or EMT, you most likely took the job because you wanted to help others.
-You wanted people going through a crisis in their lives — a heart attack, a car accident, a break-in — to have someone reliable they could turn to for help.
 Chances are the possibility of getting discounts on products and services was the last thing on your mind.

 - Police officers, including city police and state troopers

-- Emergency medical services (EMS) personnel such as emergency medical technicians (EMTs) and paramedics
+- Emergency medical services personnel, such as emergency medical technicians and paramedics

 - Members of rescue squads

 Some first-responder discounts also apply to 911 dispatchers.
 Many businesses make similar discounts available to active-duty military service members, veterans, or teachers.
 And some companies extend their special offers to the families of first responders and service members as well.